 There is some discussion about whether the spirit in this verse (also Revelation 1:10) is John’s spirit or the Holy Spirit.
 Whichever it is, the meaning is that, as part of his vision experience, John was undergoing a spiritual transport, because he twice speaks of being "carried away in the Spirit" (Revelation 17:3, Revelation 21:10).

 Whether this was an "out of body" experience for John we cannot tell.
-We do no it was a real experience.
+We do know it was a real experience.
 Paul having a similar experience, knew that he was indeed transported, but he did not know how (2Corinthians 12:1-4).

 One sitting on the throne John sees a throne set in heaven, and One sitting on it who is identified in verse 11.
 It was "our Lord and our God" whom Daniel called "the Ancient of Days" (Daniel 7:9,13).